-The Department of Energy continues significant stabilization and cleanup work at all of its sites throughout the defense nuclear complex, in some cases in response to Recommendations and other formal correspondence from the Board.
-The level of effort of this work has remained high as a result of the American Recovery and Reinvestment Act of 2009.
-Although Recovery Act projects may end in fiscal year 2011, much of the remaining cleanup work will be more hazardous as DOE moves from easy cleanup projects to more difficult activities.
+The Department of Energy continues significant stabilization and cleanup work at sites throughout the defense nuclear complex, in some cases in response to Recommendations and other formal correspondence from the Board.
+DOE completed several clean-up projects as a result of the American Recovery and Reinvestment Act of 2009.
+However, much of the remaining cleanup work will be more hazardous as DOE moves from easy "shovel ready" cleanup projects to more difficult activities.
 The most significant activities are described below: